Skip to main content

 make build

 The build writes the binary to bin/chartplotter.
-Run it:
+Check that it works:

 bin/chartplotter version